hooktstudios/guard-codespell/README.md

 # guard::codespell

-**guard-codespell** helps keeping your code typo free by running [codespell](https://github.com/codespell-project/codespell) when files are modified
+**guard-codespell** helps in keeping your code typo free by running [codespell](https://github.com/codespell-project/codespell) when files are modified

 ## Installation